davidwkeith/11ty-webc-starter/README.md

 *   **Essential Features:** Includes common features like JSON Feed generation, favicon support, and Schema.org integration.
 *   **Clear Structure:** A well-organized project structure that's easy to understand and extend.

+## Demo

+A live demo of this starter is available at [11ty-webc-starter.dwk.io](https://11ty-webc-starter.dwk.io).

 ## Features

 *   **Eleventy:** A simpler static site generator.